Haoyu Wei

 I am a fourth-year Ph.D. student at the University of Hong Kong (HKU) in the Imaging Systems Lab and WeLight Lab.
 I am fortunate to be advised by Prof. Edmund Y. Lam and Prof. Evan Peng.

 My academic journey has been driven by a passion for computational imaging, with a particular focus on deep optics.
-My research revolves around co-designing optical systems and inverse algorithms, leveraging deep learning networks.
-I also specialize in optical numerical simulations to model light propagations.
+My research revolves around co-designing optical systems, such as diffractive optical elements and metalenses, and inverse algorithms leveraging deep learning networks for high-performance machine vision.
+I also specialize in optical numerical simulations to model diffractive wave propagations.

 Before joining HKU, I completed my master’s degree at Northwestern University, where I worked in Prof. Oliver Cossairt’s Comp Photo Lab.
 My work spans sparse CT reconstruction, light field holographic rendering, and deflectometry for 3D surface profiling.

-Outside research, I’m a sports enthusiast — marathons, tennis, and the gym keep me energized.
+Outside research, I’m a sports enthusiast — marathon, tennis, and gym keep me energized.
 Thriller is my favorate type of movies.

 ---|---|